\\\ New Puppy

-You’ve probably researched the breed and found a breeder and visited to see that all is progressing well with the litter, the home is clean, the pups are healthy and happy, with the intentions to buy a cute puppy.
+You’ve probably researched the breed and found a breeder and visited to see that all is progressing well with the litter, the home is clean, the pups are healthy and happy, with the intention to buy a cute puppy.
 You may have even chosen the lucky puppy.

-Check the breeders credentials, and that all paperwork is correct, jabs have been actioned, including Kennel Club breeding registration and requirements, microchipped before removal, and the food that your puppy has been used to, to purchase for the first few weeks so as not to disrupt it’s diet.
+Check the breeder’s credentials, and that all paperwork is correct, jabs have been actioned, including Kennel Club breeding registration and requirements, microchipped before removal, and the food that your puppy has been used to, to purchase for the first few weeks so as not to disrupt its diet.
 Changes should always be made gradually.

 Caring breeders will possibly ask you to provide a toy so that the puppy can play with it whilst still with its mother, brothers, and sisters and this will carry their scent when your puppy is removed and accompanies you home, providing them with some re-assuring comfort when settling in.

-Local vets are very important in a puppy and dog’s life.
+Local vets are very important in a puppy and a dog’s life.
 Research before getting your puppy for the right veterinarian practice that will suit your breed and you.

-Dog owning friends are sometimes a helpful guide as are customer satisfaction ratings left about local vet services.
+Dog-owning friends are sometimes a helpful guide as are customer satisfaction ratings left about local vet services.

 Call in and meet the reception team, check that the establishment is clean and friendly and if you are considering insuring your pet that it accepts insurance and which vets are trained n your breed of dog.

-Check if they offer free weigh-in service.
+Check if they offer a free weigh-in service.